 Rather, everything we’re saying is based on scientific knowledge and proper philosophical reasoning.
 First, there’s the scientific knowledge of the second law of thermodynamics that necessitates low entropy initial conditions at the beginning of the universe.
 Then, based on knowledge of black hole entropy, Penrose rigorously calculated that it would be ridiculously improbable to get our initial conditions by chance alone.
 It’s also scientifically known that the incredibly low entropy beginning was necessary for our universe to contain atoms, molecules, planets, stars, galaxies, and life as opposed to being only black holes.

 Therefore, we inferred that an intelligent cause selected the initial conditions for the purpose of bringing about our complex universe.
-This entire argument is based upon scientific knowledge and proper philosophical inferences, and is clearly not a God-of-the-gaps argument from ignorance.
+This entire argument is based upon scientific knowledge and proper philosophical inferences and is clearly not a God-of-the-gaps argument from ignorance.

 The second problem with God of the Gaps reasoning is that a particular gap within the details of a robust scientific theory is likely due to our insufficient knowledge, and is no indication of the failure of science or the hand of God.
 Positing divine intervention to fill such gaps in our knowledge is poor methodology, and hinders the advancement of science.
 It’s far more reasonable to say that the overall theory is sound and that we’re only lacking knowledge of certain details - the gaps.

 It’s clear that this problem also doesn’t apply here.
-The second law of thermodynamics, entropy, and the initial conditions of the universe are not mere gaps or details, but are fundamental elements of the universe and physics.
+The second law of thermodynamics, entropy, and the initial conditions of the universe are not mere gaps or details but are fundamental elements of the universe and physics.
 As physicist Arthur Eddington said with regard to the second law and entropy: “The law that entropy always increases holds, I think, the supreme position among the laws of Nature.”

 The third problem is that any "theory of the gaps" posits something - whether it is God, luck, or anything else - as a solution to every gap in knowledge.
 However, any answer that can be used to explain anything at all, in truth explains nothing at all, because no matter what the universe would look like, that could be called an “explanation”.
 But that’s not really explaining anything!

 Once again, we can see that this problem doesn’t apply.
 This is because the theory that an intelligent cause selected the initial conditions of the universe for a purpose only explains a universe with tremendous order, not a purposeless universe of randomness and disorder.
-For example, if the universe was exclusively filled with black holes, but no atoms, molecules, planets, stars, galaxies or life, it would be unreasonable to say that an intelligent agent chose the initial conditions for a purpose.
+For example, if the universe was exclusively filled with black holes, but no atoms, molecules, planets, stars, galaxies, or life, it would be unreasonable to say that an intelligent agent chose the initial conditions for a purpose.
 Random luck would be a much better explanation in that case.
 We can see from this point that the theory of an intelligent cause does not explain every possible universe.
 In fact, we would only be justified in inferring an intelligent cause from a tiny miniscule fraction of all possible universes.

 Putting it all together, we see that this argument isn't subject to any of the three flaws of God of the gaps reasoning.

-Elie, we’ve finally finished the three independent arguments for an intelligent cause.
+We’ve finally finished the three independent arguments for an intelligent cause.
 In the next episode, which will be the final one of this miniseries, we’re going to summarize and clarify our three arguments.
 We’ll also tie up any loose ends we still have from this miniseries, as well as discuss what still needs to be done.

 Nevertheless, Penrose and most physicists don't agree with us and don’t see any of these arguments as compelling evidence for an intelligent cause of our universe.
 Granted that we aren’t arguing with scientists on the science, but only on the philosophical conclusion to draw from the agreed-upon science.
-Nevertheless, someone may be wondering why are we drawing a different conclusion from so many great scientists?
+Nevertheless, someone may be wondering why are we drawing a different conclusion from so many great scientists.
 In other words, if the arguments are really as clear as we’re making them sound, then why don’t all scientists agree with our conclusion?